 Here are four possible career paths you can enjoy as a celebrity if you're ever found guilty of a crime:

-1) Star as "Dirty" Den Watts in EastEnders for decades, then earn thousands of pounds a week in pantomime every Christmas
+1) Star as "Dirty" Den Watts in EastEnders for decades, then earn thousands of dollars a week in pantomime every Christmas

-2) Have a huge Hollywood career, then star in a primetime Super Bowl advert for car manufacturer Honda in 2012
+2) Have a huge Hollywood career, then star in a primetime Super Bowl ad for Honda in 2012

 3) Tour your one-man show internationally, get a cameo in The Hangover, and become the star of your own cartoon series